filamentgroup/enhance/README.md

 		ejs.hasClass( document.documentElement, "home" );
 		--> true | false

-- `onDefine`: run a callback function as soon as a JS property is defined.
+- `onDefine`: run a callback function as soon as a JS property is defined, such as an HTML element like `body` that may not  have loaded at execution time.
 Accepts 2 arguments: a string to be evaluated for definition, and a callback function to execute when that first string becomes defined. `onDefine` might be used to run a script when an element is ready for manipulation, such as checking if the `body` element has a particular class.
 Example:

 		ejs.onDefine( "document.body", function(){
 			if( ejs.hasClass( document.body, "home" ) ){